Aliases for NUP155 Gene

 GeneCards Summary for NUP155 Gene

 NUP155 (Nucleoporin 155kDa) is a Protein Coding gene.
-Diseases associated with NUP155 include atrial fibrillation 15 and atrial fibrillation.
-Among its related pathways are Immune System and Infectious disease.
+Diseases associated with NUP155 include atrial fibrillation 15 and atrial septal defect 9.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.

 UniProtKB/Swiss-Prot for NUP155 Gene